claudioromero/soccer-league-demo/README.md

 - This API allows you to keep track of soccer match results on the blockchain.
 - It also provides endpoints for querying the raw data as well as a Table Of Positions (*rank*), either directly from the Blockchain or via a database (***LevelDB***)
+- A simple user interface is also available, for demo purposes.

 ## Primary Technical Contact
-- This API was created by Claudio Romero.
+- This API was created by [Claudio Romero](https://ar.linkedin.com/in/claudioromero)
-- Please feel free to reach out at [riseofthemachines.xxi@gmail.com](mailto:riseofthemachines.xxi@gmail.com) in case you have any questions or suggestions.
+- Please feel free to reach out via LinkedIn in case you have any questions or suggestions.

 ## Overview
 - The smart contract was tested and published on the blockchain (***Rinkeby***).
-- The contract address is [0xf98100214fd34f67b8b784227638163f15880fc6](https://rinkeby.etherscan.io/address/0xf98100214fd34f67b8b784227638163f15880fc6)
+- The contract address is [0xf98100214fd34f67b8b784227638163f15880fc6](https://rinkeby.etherscan.io/address/0xf98100214fd34f67b8b784227638163f15880fc6), available on Etherscan
 - Smart contract security implemented through ***modifiers*** and validations.
 - A simple user interface is also available, for demo purposes. (*HTML5, responsive*)
 - Blockchain queries are also saved in a database (*LevelDB*) for the sake of performance.